Analysis of Florida’s 2022 Primary Election

 Local school board races, which are nonpartisan and typically lower-key, attracted more attention and funding than usual, due in part to Gov. DeSantis’ campaigning.
 25 of the 30 school board candidates he endorsed across Florida either won their primaries or advanced to the general election.

-We’ll get analysis of results and what they set up for the general election and beyond with Florida Gulf Coast University political scientist Dr. Peter Bergerson, University of Central Florida Political Science Professor Dr. Aubrey Jewett and Director of the LeRoy Collins Institute at Florida State University Dr. Lonna Rae Atkeson.
+We’ll get analysis of results and what they set up for the general election and beyond with Florida Gulf Coast University political scientist Dr. Peter Bergerson.